joshua-licona02/Wutanglan/README.md

 IT IS SAFE; it will pop up saying it is not though

-If you want to download the code to your local computer, you will need XAMPP installed on your computer.
-Once installed, start both the Apache and MySQL.
+If you want to download the code to your local computer, you will need XAMPP installed on your computer. \n Once installed, start both the Apache and MySQL.
 Go to localhost/phpmyadmin adn create a new database Download the capstone.sql and upload it to the database on phpmyadmin